kudobuilder/kudo/keps/0019-package-api-versioning.md

 ### Semantic versioning

-`kudoVersion` and `version` follow the [Semantic Versioning Specification](https://semver.org/). `appVersion` is application dependent and might not follow this specification.
-It should be treated as a free-form string without ordering.
+`appVersion`, `kudoVersion` and `operatorVersion` follow the [Semantic Versioning Specification](https://semver.org/).
 The following filtering should be used when installing packages from a repository:
   1. Filter by `apiVersion` of packages that match the one used by `kubectl kudo`
   2. Filter by `kudoVersion` of packages that are smaller or equal than the one of `kubectl kudo`
   3. Filter by `appVersion` of package if provided by user
-  4. Use latest or user-provided `version` of package
+  4. Use latest or user-provided `operatorVersion` of package

 ### Risks and Mitigations